mahbubulmeyad/Project-PHP/README.md

-# 🎨 Funky Todo App
+#  Todo App

-A vibrant and fun todo list application built with Laravel, featuring a playful design and simple functionality.
+A vibrant todo list application built with Laravel, featuring a playful design and simple functionality.

-## 🌟 Features
+##  Features

 -   Create new todo posts with titles and descriptions
 -   View all todo posts in a funky list